 Here are some resources

-- If you want to know how best to run a meeting and how to handle a motion, get one of the following books, and spend about 30 minutes reading it:
+- If you want a helpful review of how best to run a meeting and how to handle a motion, get one of the following books, and spend about 30 minutes reading it:

-- Robert’s Rules of Order Newly Revised In Brief (2011)
+- Robert’s Rules of Order Newly Revised In Brief , 3rd edition, published 2020

 - Robert’s Rules of Order for Dummies, published 2016